 If you’re using NordVPN, you won’t have any worries about meeting Netflix’s bandwidth requirements.

 I’ve found that, on average, this provider offers fast connection speeds.
 Of course, it all depends on your usual connection speeds, but NordVPN should easily be up to handling Netflix content requirements.

 NordVPN offers excellent multi-platform app support, with apps available for Windows, macOS, iOS, Android, Amazon Fire, Linux, and Android TV devices.
-Browser extensions are available to protect your Chrome and Firefox streaming sessions
+(The provider’s macOS app boasts native M1/M2 Mac support.)
+Browser extensions are available to protect your Chrome, Edge, and Firefox streaming sessions

 If you opt for a monthly subscription from NordVPN, expect to pay a bit more than a large fast food meal for the service each month.
 If you decide to show more dedication to the relationship and opt for a 1-year or 2-year commitment, then your monthly cost will be reduced to somewhere around the price of a large or medium cup of coffee, respectively.